 Dimethicone crosspolymer is a type of silicone.
-Silicones are synthetic polymers made up of repeating units of siloxane (elemental silicon and oxygen), which is why silicones may also be referred to as polysiloxanes, as they are made up of many repeated siloxanes.
+Silicones are synthetic ingredients made up of repeating units of siloxane which is elemental silicon and oxygen.
+This is why silicones may also be referred to as polysiloxanes, as they are made up of many repeated siloxanes.

 More specifically, when dimethicone crosspolymer is applied to the skin, the film serves to develop a layer in which perfumes or active ingredients can be contained.
 This property enables dimethicone crosspolymer to deliver controlled release characteristics and provide long lasting effects.
 Additionally, dimethicone crosspolymer reduces the tackiness of a given formulation.
 It imparts an exceptionally desirable skin-feel that is dry and non-greasy, yet silky smooth.
 Dimethicone crosspolymer can also serve to temporarily diminish the appearance of unsightly fine wrinkles, thus providing a smoother skin complexion.